CodeHunter2006/CodeHunter2006.github.io/_posts/2019-12-21-TheGoProgrammingLaguage_Notes.md

 ## implicit uint type panic

+PS: in go1.13.1 this problem is solved, because `len()` will return int not uint.

 ```Go
 medals := []string{"gold", "silver", "bronze"}
 for i := len(medals) - 1; i >= 0; i-- {